Why We Think San Luis Obispo is a California Treasure

 Putting Our Hands to Work

-San Luis Obispo was a food lovers dreamscape.
-With craft beer spots, ethnic eats, local farm-to-table restaurants, upscale eateries and breweries, plus a mega famous Thursday night farmers market, it was easy to see why.
+San Luis Obispo is a food lovers paradise.
+With craft beer spots, ethnic eats, local farm-to-table restaurants, upscale eateries a, d breweries, plus a mega-famous Thursday night farmers market, it was easy to see why.
 I did not have one thing in SLO that was not good enough to write home about.

 FYI: If you need help getting around, you can hop aboard the Old SLO Trolley for 50 cents a ride.

-FYI: This is a college town, home to Cuesta College and Cal Poly, an engineering, architecture, and agriculture school.
+FYI: SLO is a college town, home to Cuesta College and Cal Poly, an engineering, architecture, and agriculture school.

 Need More: Drive south and hit Pismo or Shell Beaches.

-Do Not Miss: Bubble Gum Alley- a fun tourist attraction that is a small alley in the center of town where visitors leave their mark by placing their gum on the walls.
+Do Not Miss: Bubble Gum Alley is a fun tourist attraction that is a small alley in the center of town where visitors leave their mark by placing their gum on the walls.
 Yes, this is a real thing.

 Fact: SLO County (which includes San Simeon, the home of the iconic Hearst Castle) is home to a population of over 250,000 and 45,000 live in the city of San Luis Obispo.